MCStuart/the-best-costa-rican-coffee-f217a/src/pages/index.md

     type: section_hero
     title: The Best Costa Rican Coffee
     subtitle: >
-      ## A farm to table coffee outfit, where the family farm knows the same
+      ## A farm to table coffee outfit, where the family run farm knows the same
       seller you know.
     image: images/20191118_190559.jpg
     image_alt: Author avatar